JNavith/tailwindcss-theme-variants/README.md

 <td align="center"><code>inverted</code></td>
 </tr>
 </table>

+💡 If you're still using `fallback: true`, now would be a good time to try out `fallback: "compact"` to reduce generated CSS size for free.
+Because using both selectors and media queries to activate themes results in *a ton* of CSS, the benefits of `compact`ing it are great now, but if you encounter any problems, then you should [create an issue](https://github.com/JakeNavith/tailwindcss-theme-variants/issues) and switch back to `true` until it's resolved.

 ## Call the plugin more than once to separate unrelated themes
 The list of themes passed to one call of this plugin are intended to be *mutually exclusive*.
 So, if you have unrelated themes, like a set for motion, and another for light/dark, it doesn't make sense to stuff them all into the same plugin call.
 Instead, spread them out into two configs to be controlled independently: